chromaui/chromatic-docs/permalinks.md

 #### Branches that contain special characters or are too long

-Subdomains have certain character limitations.
-Any thing besides letters and dashes it will be stripped from your branch name.
-Also, if your branch name is too long, it will be truncated to the first 37 characters.
+Subdomains have character and length limitations.
+Only letters and dash characters are supported, that means any unsupported characters will be stripped from your branch name.
+If your branch name is longer than 37 characters it will be truncated.

 | Branch   | Example Permalink|
 | ----------- | --------------------------------------------- |